Aqib121201/DoWhy-Powered-Causal-Inference-Toolkit-for-Treatment-Effect-Estimation/README.md

 # DoWhy-Powered Visual Toolkit for Causal Inference & Treatment Effect Estimation

-## 🧠 Abstract
+##  Abstract

 This project implements a comprehensive visual toolkit for causal inference and treatment effect estimation using the DoWhy framework.
-The toolkit provides interactive visualization of causal graphs, backdoor paths, do-calculus logic, and average treatment effect (ATE) estimation.
-The implementation demonstrates causal inference methodologies through simulated healthcare intervention scenarios, enabling researchers and practitioners to understand and apply causal inference techniques in real-world applications.
+The toolkit provides interactive visualization of causal graphs, backdoor paths, do calculus logic, and average treatment effect (ATE) estimation.
+The implementation demonstrates causal inference methodologies through simulated healthcare intervention scenarios, enabling researchers and practitioners to understand and apply causal inference techniques in real world applications.

-## 🎯 Problem Statement
+##  Problem Statement

 Causal inference is fundamental to understanding treatment effects in observational studies, particularly in healthcare where randomized controlled trials (RCTs) may be impractical or unethical.
 The challenge lies in identifying causal relationships from observational data while accounting for confounding variables and selection bias.
 Traditional statistical methods often fail to distinguish correlation from causation, leading to potentially erroneous conclusions about treatment effectiveness.